-This option applies only to EDS IV Summit product level.
+This option applies or EDS IV Summit produ level.

-The process of digitizing with a tablet is similar to on-screen digitizing.
-You can create elements by inputting a series of straight and/or curved points.
-Please scroll down for further information.
+The process of digitiz with a tablet is simila on-screen digitizing. can create elements l inputting a series of straight and/or curve points.
+Please scroll d for further informatic